COSMETIC TATTOOING

 How long does a cosmetic tattooing last?

 Cosmetic tattooing is form of permanent tattoing.
 Like traditional tattoos, cosmetic tattoos will lighten and fade over time, and in some individuals this fading can occure sooner.
 The reason for this is the depth of the proceedure.
-While traditional tattos are implanted in the middle of the dermis; cosemtic tattoos are implanted in the very top layer of the dermis, known as the papilary dermis, right below the epidermis (the layer of the skin that regularly sheds and regenerates.)
+While traditional tattos are implanted in the middle of the dermis; cosemtic tattoos are implanted in the very top layer of the dermis, known as the papilary dermis.
+It is right below the epidermis (the layer of the skin that regularly sheds and regenerates), and is slightly uneven.
+This is why perfecting sessions are common.
 Microblading clients typically need a touch up yearly, while machined or hand tapped clients can go 2-5 years before needing a touch up.

 Microblading

-Uses a blade to cut small incision into the skin
+Uses a blade to cut small, pigment filled incision into the skin

 Clients typically need a touch up yearly